crcdng/proc-4-vr/README.md

 Why the name "procprocprocproc" ("proc"^4)?

-* the environment is a procedurally generated maze
+- the environment is a procedurally generated maze
-* the textures are procedurally generated shaders
+- the textures are procedurally generated shaders
-* the sound is procedurally generated
+- the sound is procedurally generated
-* the monsters and their behaviour is procedurally generated
+- the monsters and their behaviour is procedurally generated

 ... all from a common random seed.

-****
+---

 Nobody: ...

-me: *Should I call it "Poor Man's Sky" instead?*
+me: _Should I call it "Poor Man's Sky" instead?_

-****
+---

 Milestones

-* Version 1 in November 2019 for Procjam https://itch.io/jam/procjam
+- Version 1 in November 2019 for Procjam https://itch.io/jam/procjam
-* Started in August/September 2019, originally planned for JS13k https://js13kgames.com/webxr
+- Started in August/September 2019, originally planned for JS13k https://js13kgames.com/webxr

 Inspired by: